chenhsong/OpenProtocol/cs/doc/messages_reference.md

 ### Description

-This class implements the `RESP_CNTRLER_LIST` message, which is sent from the iChen&reg; 4.1 Server to the client in response to the [`RequestControllersListMessage`](#requestcontrollerslistmessage) message.
+This class implements the `RESP_CNTRLER_LIST` message, which is sent from the iChen® 4.1 Server to the client in response to the [`RequestControllersListMessage`](#requestcontrollerslistmessage) message.

 ### Properties